docker-monitor/node-agent/README.md

 # node agent

 ## Description
-    It`s a node agent for docker monitor, it`s help auto register you exporter service to consul by consulgw.
+It is a node agent for docker monitor, it is help auto register you exporter service to consul by consulgw.
 For docker monitor has two type exporter by default, you can see expoter part.

 ## Run